skeeto/skeeto.github.com/_posts/2020-07-30-Exactly-Once-Initialization-in-Asynchronous-Python.markdown

 Unfortunately this has a serious downside: **asyncio locks are associated with the [loop][loop] where they were created**.
-Since the lock variable is global, `maybe_initialize()` can only be called from the same loop that loaded the module.
-Since `asyncio.run()` creates a new loop, it's incompatible.
+Since the lock variable is global, `maybe_initialize()` can only be called from the same loop that loaded the module. `asyncio.run()` creates a new loop so it's incompatible.

 ```py
 # create a loop: always an error